 (D) ONCLR – Available for Dispatch as a Controllable Load Resource by SCED with an RTM Energy Bid;

-(E) ONRL – Available for Dispatch of RRS Service, excluding Controllable Load Resources; and
+(E) ONRL – Available for Dispatch of RRS or ECRS, excluding Controllable Load Resources; and

 (F) OUTL – Not available;

+(G) ONFFRRRSL – Available for Dispatch of RRS Service, excluding Controllable Load Resources.
+This Resource Status is only to be used for Real-Time telemetry purposes.

 (c) The HSL;